le0pard/le0pard.github.io/_posts/chef/2013-12-01-chef-and-tdd.md

 4 examples, 0 failures
 {% endhighlight %}

-Ok, tests is pass.
+Ok, tests passed.

 ## Checking by Foodcritic

-Now need check our cookbook by foodcritic:
+Now we need to check our cookbook by foodcritic:

 {% highlight bash %}
 $ foodcritic .